vindarel/cl-cookieproject/README.md

 - Test suite using [Fiveam](https://common-lisp.net/project/fiveam/docs/)
   - a [travis](https://travis-ci.org/) CI configuration file (untested)
 - [Roswell](https://github.com/roswell/roswell/) recipe to build, install and share a binary
+- example use of command line arguments (`uiop:command-line-arguments`).
+Proper parsing is left to do with a third-party library (unix-opts, defmain, adopt…).

+We are also shaping out a template for a web project, see [cl-cookieweb](https://github.com/vindarel/cl-cookieweb).

 ## Usage